zilverline/sequent/docs/docs/concepts/workflow.md

 end
 ```

 A Workflow responds to Events basically the same way as Projectors do.
-For instance a Workflow
+For instance, a Workflow
 that will schedule a background Job using [DelayedJob](https://github.com/collectiveidea/delayed_job)
 can look like this: